FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 (meaning the rate of increase is also increasing).

-Both fitting functions have several mathematically equivalent formulas, each can lead to an overflow or underflow in different places.
+Both fitting functions have several mathematically equivalent formulas, each can lead to an overflow or underflow in different sub-terms.
 Overflows can be eliminated by using different exact formulas for different argument ranges.
 Underflows can be avoided by using approximate formulas